Are you confused about carbs?

 One method that is used a lot with diabetes dietary advice is carb counting.
 This is where a measured amount of carbs is eaten for each meal and snack.

-Type 1 diabetics use carb counting to work out insulin doses versus the carbs eaten, but as gestational diabetes insulin resistance fluctuates with hormones, it can make judging insulin doses more difficult.
+Type 1 diabetics use carb counting to work out insulin doses versus the carbs eaten, but as gestational diabetes insulin resistance fluctuates with hormones in pregnancy, it can make judging insulin doses more difficult.
+This can lead to unstable blood sugar levels and more hypos.

 You will find starchy complex carbs which YOU tolerate better than others